DIFFERENCE BETWEEN WHAT IS RECEIVED AND WHAT IS ACTUALLY DUE

-The Lanzinger Associated Law Firm is an expert in severance pay matters, thanks to the presence of lawyers specialised in protecting workers' rights.
-Pay differences, wages, working hours, holidays, vacation, and the aforementioned severance pay are just some of the areas of expertise of the Bolzano-based firm.
-Call to schedule an appointment and receive consultation from expert lawyers.
+The Lanzinger Associated Law Firm is highly experienced in severance pay matters, thanks to the presence of lawyers specialized in protecting workers' rights.
+Wage differences, salary payments, working hours, public holidays, vacation time, and the aforementioned severance pay are just some of the areas of expertise of the Bolzano-based firm.

 Wages represent the compensation that the employer must provide to the worker for the work performed and represent a central aspect of the rights and obligations established by the individual employment contract and by law.